 Warm mittens that will stay dry for the whole session.

 Hockey Helmet must be worn until the completion of level 5.

-Helmets should be CSA approved and not expired(Bike helmets are not approved By Skate Canada)
+Helmets must be CSA approved and not expired(Bike helmets are not approved by Skate Canada)

 Q: At what skill level is my skater ready for Power Skating?